 Although business headlines still tout earnings numbers, many investors have moved past net earnings as a measure of a company's economic output.
 That's because earnings are very often less trustworthy than cash flow, since earnings are more open to manipulation based on dubious judgment calls.

 Earnings' unreliability is one of the reasons Foolish investors often flip straight past the income statement to check the cash flow statement.
 In general, by taking a close look at the cash moving in and out of the business, you can better understand whether the last batch of earnings brought money into the company, or merely disguised a cash gusher with a pretty headline.

 When you are trying to buy the market's best stocks, it's worth checking up on your companies' free cash flow once a quarter or so, to see whether it bears any relationship to the net income in the headlines.
 That's what we do with this series.
 Today, we're checking in on Laclede Group (NYS: LG) , whose recent revenue and earnings are plotted below.

 Source: S&P Capital IQ.
 Data is current as of last fully reported fiscal quarter.
 Dollar values in millions.
 FCF = free cash flow.
 FY = fiscal year.
 TTM = trailing 12 months.

-Over the past 12 months, Laclede Group burned $3.3 million cash while it booked net income of $60.5 million.
-That means it burned through all its revenue and more.
+Over the past 12 months, Laclede Group generated $19.3 million cash while it booked net income of $62.6 million.
+That means it turned 1.7% of its revenue into FCF.
 That doesn't sound so great.
 FCF is less than net income.
 Ideally, we'd like to see the opposite.